Oluwakamiyeabolade/Oluwakamiyeabolade/README.md

 - 👋 Hi, I’m @Oluwakamiyeabolade
-- 👀 I’m interested in Computer aided drug design, Protein structure studies, Medical data analysis
+- 👀 I’m interested in Computer aided drug design, Protein structure studies, Biological data analysis
 - 🌱 I’m currently learning Artificial intelligence for Drug Discovery
 - 💞️ I’m looking to collaborate on Radioprotector and Cancer drugs development
 - 📫 How to reach me www.linkedin.com/in/rach-oluwakamiye-abolade-9596a5169